4 Options for No Collateral Business Loans

 3. Self-Securing Business Loans

-A self-securing business loan is another option for a startup business loan with no required collateral.
+A self-securing business loan is another option for a startup business loan with no collateral.
 With this type of loan, the asset you’re financing serves as the collateral for the funding, rather than your personal or other business assets.
-Two examples of this loan type that small businesses most often make use of are equipment financing and invoice financing.
+Equipment financing and invoice financing are two common examples of this loan type.

 Equipment Financing